 The State is free, however, to place I-640 trailblazer signs on that section as well as on I-40 west of the interchange with renumbered I-75.
 Interstate 640 would then be from I-75/I-275 to I-40 in northeast Knoxville.

 Some of the most beautiful mountain scenery along Interstate 75 can be found north of Knoxville en route to Kentucky at Jellico.
 This stretch of freeway parallels U.S. 25W.

-A feasibility study proposed in 2002 and dubbed the “Interstate 175 Corridor,” focused on a parallel corridor to Interstate 75 in Kentucky and Tennessee between Chattanooga and Lexington.
-The unfunded concept paralleled Interstate 75 to the west, perhaps along the U.S. 27 or 127 corridors.
+The “Interstate 175 Corridor” feasiblity study in 2002 focused on a corridor paralleling I-75 in Kentucky and Tennessee between Chattanooga and Lexington.
+Unfunded, the concept outlined potential corridors along U.S. 27 or U.S. 127.
 It never gained traction.

 Brent Spence Bridge

 The Brent Spence Bridge, opened in 1963, is a double deck bridge that crosses the Ohio River between Covington, Kentucky, and Cincinnati, Ohio.
 In early 2004, the Kentucky Transportation Cabinet introduced six alternatives for the Brent Spence Bridge, which is in need of expansion in order to accommodate the increasing traffic flow:7

 - Construct new I-75 bridge to the west of the existing Brent Spence Bridge and leave I-71 on the Brent Spence Bridge.
 With this option, I-71 and I-75 would not be merged for any distance in Ohio, and the Brent Spence Bridge (I-71) would be restriped for three lanes in each direction with full emergency shoulders.